 John E. Pearce Provincial Park was reclassified from a Natural Environment to Nature Reserve class park in 1994 to reflect a refocussing of priorities in the management of the park.
 The change in emphasis of park management was from maintenance of day use recreational features to long term stewardship and protection of a significant representative natural area.

-Goal and objectives
+Purpose, vision and objectives

-Goal

-To protect a representative sample of the Lake Erie shoreline hardwood forest.
-To provide limited day use recreational opportunities and to maintain an environment in relation to the local history of the surrounding area.:
+Purpose

+The purpose of John E. Pearce Provincial Park is to:

+protect the park’s natural heritage features, such as the characteristic bluffs of Lake Erie’s shoreline and representative Carolinian communities

+protect distinctive cultural heritage features, such as the locally significant Backus-Page house

+to provide ecologically sustainable recreational opportunities

+Vision

+John E. Pearce Provincial Park is a place to increase knowledge of and foster a strong appreciation for local cultural and natural heritage through protecting, enhancing, and sharing park values and resources.

 Objectives